jsafrane/scratch/csi-inline-volumes.md

 In-tree CSI volume plugin calls in kubelet get universal `volume.Spec`, which contains either `v1.VolumeSource` from Pod (for in-line volumes) or `v1.PersistentVolume`.
 We need to modify CSI volume plugin to check for presence of `VolumeSource` or `PersistentVolume` and read NodeStage/NodePublish secrets from appropriate source.
 Kubelet does not need any new permissions, it already can read secrets for pods that it handles.
 These secrets are needed only for `MountDevice/SetUp` calls and don't need to be cached until `TearDown`/`UnmountDevice`.

 ### `PodSecurityPolicy`
 * `PodSecurityPolicy` must be enhanced to limit pods in using in-line CSI volumes.
-It will be modeled following existing Flex volume policy:
+It will be modeled following existing Flex volume policy.
+There is no default, users can't use in-line CSI volumes unless some CSI drivers are explicitly allowed.
   ```go
   type PodSecurityPolicySpec struct {
 	// <snip>